Kamikouchi-lab/YORU_doc/install.md

 order: 2
 ---

-0. Check the instlation of [Google Chrome](https://www.google.com/intl/ja/chrome/)
+0. Check the instllation of [Google Chrome](https://www.google.com/intl/ja/chrome/)

 - eel package need to use Google Chrome.

-1. Check the instlation of [Miniconda](https://docs.anaconda.com/miniconda/)
+1. Check the instllation of [Miniconda](https://docs.anaconda.com/miniconda/)

 > Anaconda's [TERMS OF SERVICE](https://legal.anaconda.com/policies/en?name=terms-of-service#terms-of-service) was changed.
 If you used Anaconda in an organization that has two hundred (200) or more employees or contractors, you have to be careful.